yifanyin/quartzite/content/notes/Making maps in Python.md

 plt.show()
 ```

-Cartopy also provide basemap tiling from available data providers like Staman.
+Cartopy also provide basemap tiling from available data providers like Stamen Design.

 # Plot shapefiles using geopandas
 Geopandas is great in that I don't need to fire up any GIS software to extract the spatial information from an shapefile.
 And the dataframe is ready to use just as in pandas.